2. Markov Processes#

 When \(\mathbb{T}^m\) is a strong contraction for some positive integer \(m\) and some \(\rho \in (0,1)\), the Markov process is said to be \(\rho\)-mixing conditioned on the invariant events.

 \({\mathbb T}\) being a strong contraction on \({\mathcal N}\) limits intertemporal dependence of the Markov process \(\{X_t\}\).
+It is an example what is often referred to as a weakly dependent stochastic process.

 Let \({\mathbb I}\) be the identity operator.
 When the conditional expectation operator \({\mathbb T}\) is a strong contraction, the operator \(({\mathbb I} - {\mathbb T})^{-1}\) is well defined, bounded on \({\mathcal N}\), and equal to the geometric sum:[7]

-and \({\bf q} \cdot \textbf{1}_n = 1 \).
-If the only column eigenvector of \({\mathbb T}\) associated with a unit eigenvalue is constant over states \(i\) for which \({\sf q}_i > 0\), then the process is ergodic.
-If in addition, the only eigenvector of \({\mathbb P}\) that is associated with an eigenvalue that has a unit norm (the unit eigenvalue might be complex) is constant over states \(i\) for which \({\sf q}_i > 0\), then \({\mathbb T}^m\) is a strong contraction for some integer \(m \geq 1\).[10]
-This implies that the process is ergodic.
-It also rules out the presence of periodic components that can be forecast perfectly.
+If the only column eigenvector of \({\mathbb T}\) associated with a unit eigenvalue is constant over states \(i\) for which \({\sf q}_i > 0\), then the implied Markov process is ergodic.
+If in addition, the only eigenvector of \({\mathbb P}\) that is associated with an eigenvalue that has a unit norm (the unit eigenvalue might be minus one or complex) is constant over states \(i\) for which \({\sf q}_i > 0\), then \({\mathbb T}^m\) is a strong contraction on \(\bf{Q}\) for some integer \(m \geq 1\).[8]
+The unit norm eigenvalue restriction rules out the presence of periodic components that can be forecast perfectly.

 2.8.
-Limits of Multi-Period Forecasts#
+Limited Dependence and the Convergence of Multi-Period Forecasts#

-Notice that if (2.10) is satisfied, then any function \(f\) that satisfies
+so that the limiting forecast is necessarily the mathematical expectation of \(f(x)\) under the assumed stationary distribution.
+Notice that if (2.8) is satisfied, then any function \(f\) that satisfies

 A set of sufficient conditions for the convergence outcome